 Rates like that are possible because of the massive competition coming from all around the world.
 If you live in a country with much lower living costs, these hourly rates could still pay your rent.
 That’s why so many digital nomads are making use of the geoarbitrage concept.

-I would say your chances of finding a decent-paying data entry job are best on the platform that I have introduced earlier: FlexJobs.
+I would say your chances of finding a decent-paying data entry job are best on the platform that I introduced earlier: FlexJobs.
 Since you can find many reputable companies here and the competition is not as overwhelming as on freelance platforms, rates are a lot higher than on “the open market”.

 As a side note: Especially in data entry, there are many work-from-home scams out there.
 If an offer sounds too good to be true, either because you are promised a high-paying position or they don’t ask you for your typing skills or previous experience at all, don’t take it!